Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 01 · Competitive Analysis and Problem Definition

-No competitor had solved engagement.
-That was the category's defining problem
+No competitor had solved engagement

 Therapists were making clinical decisions without adherence data